Risha-Natesh/Prakruthi-Shaale/README.md

 # Prakruthi Shaale

-This is the official website for Prakruthi Shaale, a flagship initiative by Outdoor Dynamix.
+This is the official website for Prakruthi Shaale, a flagship initiative.
 It aims to revolutionize education by connecting students with nature through innovative outdoor learning experiences.

 ## About the Project